voxpupuli/puppet-proxysql/README.markdown

 ##### `ensure`
 Whether the resource is present.
 Valid values are 'present', 'absent'.
 Defaults to 'present'.

-##### `name`
-Name to describe the hostgroup config.
-Must be in a '`writer_hostgroup`-`backup_writer_hostgroup`-`reader_hostgroup`-`offline_hostgroup`' format.

 ##### `load_to_runtime`
-Specifies wheter the resource should be immediately loaded to the active runtime.
+Specifies whether the resource should be immediately loaded to the active runtime.
 Boolean, defaults to 'true'.

 ##### `save_to_disk`
-Specifies wheter the resource should be immediately save to disk.
+Specifies whether the resource should be immediately save to disk.
 Boolean, defaults to 'true'.

 ##### `writer_hostgroup`
 Id of the writer hostgroup.
-Required.
+Required if the title of the resource doesn't match the '`writer_hostgroup`-`backup_writer_hostgroup`-`reader_hostgroup`-`offline_hostgroup`' format.

 ##### `backup_writer_hostgroup`
 Id of the backup writer hostgroup.
-Required.
+Required if the title of the resource doesn't match the '`writer_hostgroup`-`backup_writer_hostgroup`-`reader_hostgroup`-`offline_hostgroup`' format.

 ##### `reader_hostgroup`
 Id of the reader hostgroup.
-Required.
+Required if the title of the resource doesn't match the '`writer_hostgroup`-`backup_writer_hostgroup`-`reader_hostgroup`-`offline_hostgroup`' format.

 ##### `offline_hostgroup`
 Id of the offline hostgroup.
-Required.
+Required if the title of the resource doesn't match the '`writer_hostgroup`-`backup_writer_hostgroup`-`reader_hostgroup`-`offline_hostgroup`' format.

 ##### `active`
-Specifies wheter the resource is active or not.
-Integer, defaults to 1.
+Specifies whether the resource is active or not.
+Integer.
+On creation defaults to proxysql default setting (1).

 ##### `max_writers`
 Specifies how many active writers the resource has.
-Integer, defaults to 1.
+Integer.
+On creation defaults to proxysql default setting (1).

 ##### `writer_is_also_reader`
 Specifies if the writer is also a reader.
-Integer, defaults to 0.
+Integer.
+On creation defaults to proxysql default setting (0).

 ##### `max_transactions_behind`
 Specifies how many transactions a resource can be behind the "master" until shunned.
-Integer, defaults to 0.
+Integer.
+On creation defaults to proxysql default setting (0).

 ##### `comment`
 Optional comment.